browsermedia/bcms_fckeditor/README.markdown

 # BrowserCMS FCKEditor WYSIWIG editor module

-Installing this module will change the WYSIWIG editor from the default CKEditor to FCKEditor 2.6.3 for editing Html Blocks.
+Installing this module will change the WYSIWIG editor from the default CKEditor to FCKEditor for html editing.

-As of version 1.0.4, it is possible to upload images and create sections through the editor's file browser UI.
+## Features

+* Upload Images through the Browse UI
+* Create new sections through Browse UI

 ## Installation